tsekenrick/course-clicker/README.md

 ![game level 2](documentation/game2.png)

 Note that the routes for each level of the game are deliberately undescriptive to avoid spoiling the fact that a second level exists.
+You may notice that the general layout of both levels is essentially identical - the main difference will be the stat requirements, upgrade values and time restrictions present in each level, but the interface and core player interactions remain the same.
+This was done as a scoping decision, and for consistency of design.

+To expand on what the wireframes suggest, the idea is that happiness is the easiest to accrue high quantities of, which you then spend to gain productivity at a slower rate, and likewise for productivity -> knowledge.
+The "exchange rates" and other variables for gaining these resources can be modified by investing in various upgrades, and the process can also be accelerated by clicking on a button below the stat's respective columns.

 ## Site map
  ________________